Category Archives: Electronic music: production

 (posted 2011/07/27; updated 2012/02/19)

 This was a great little one day session put on by Propellerheads, makers of the Reason software package.
-The web page that described it is gone now, unfortunately, but you can see its ghost via the Wayback Machine.
+The web page that described it is gone now, unfortunately, but you might be able to see its ghost via the Wayback Machine.

 This was well worth the nominal $35 admission fee.
 It’s difficult to get good technical and business information about the music industry so these rare events are very welcome.